WaveHack/PinkieBot-Perl/README.rst

 right .pm file in modules/, make sure that any needed .sql schema files are present in schemas/ and load the module!
 Using the default admin module, this is through saying !load module.
-If there's any parse errors, PinkieBot will report them and not break the mane thread.
+If there's any parse errors, PinkieBot will report them and not crash the mane thread.

 MySQL database and pinkiebot.ini configuration file is hardcoded into PinkieBot and might be moved to modules on a later date.